tinwatchman/grawlix/docs/PLUGINS.md

 Options object.
 Allows one to set all of the object's properties at once and/or override the class `init` method.
 Possible properties include:

 - `name`: {String} The unique name of the plugin.
-- `filters`: {Array} An optional array of filter objects, as described in the [Filters documentation](https://github.com/tinwatchman/grawlix/blob/master/docs/FILTERS.md).
+- `filters`: {Array} An array of [filter objects](https://github.com/tinwatchman/grawlix/blob/master/docs/FILTERS.md#filter-objects) to add to grawlix's filters.
+Optional.
-- `styles`: {Array} An optional array of `GrawlixStyle` objects to add to the available styles.
+- `styles`: {Array} An array of [style objects](https://github.com/tinwatchman/grawlix/blob/master/docs/STYLES.md#style-objects) to add to the available styles.
+Optional.
 - `init`: {Function} Overrides the plugin's `init` method ([see below](#initoptions).)
 The function will be provided one argument, an `Object` with options specific to the plugin (if given.)
 The `this` keyword will always be set to the `GrawlixPlugin` instance.

 ### Properties